MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/home-page.md

 Business events enable idempotent behavior on the consuming side by having a control number in the payload.
 The control number is an upwardly increasing number, which can be tracked by the consuming application to detect duplication and/or out of order delivery.
 The control number cannot be misread as the sequence number because the control number cannot be sequential.
 There can be gaps in the numbering space.

 ## Filtering in Azure Event Grid and Azure Service Bus
-Azure Service Bus and Azure Event Grid supports subscribing to topics by specifying criteria on the incoming message.
+Azure Service Bus and Azure Event Grid support subscribing to topics by specifying criteria on the incoming message.
 For more information, see [Topic filters and actions](/azure/service-bus-messaging/topic-filters) and [Understand event filtering for Event Grid subscriptions](/azure/event-grid/event-filtering).

 A business event that is sent to an Azure Service Bus or Azure Event Grid